 First of All, You’ll Need Great Turf

 This is the big one!
 You can’t expect your children to play around on concrete or in the dirt.
-So, you’ll need to lay down a beautiful turf for your lawn, according to Quality Garden Supplies.
+So, you’ll need to lay down a beautiful turf for your lawn.
 But of course, it’s not just about aesthetics.
 You’ll need something which is durable, recovers well and is comfortable under foot.
 You won’t want your little one’s rolling around on sharp grass!

 We would recommend a nice turf like Palmetto Buffalo.
 It’s highly resistant, holds a wonderful colour and can thrive in all weather conditions.
 Once you’ve found something that you like, find yourself a quality supplier and then voila!
 Get it laid and growing ready in time for summer.